espressif/esp-idf/docs/en/api-guides/memory-types.rst

     .. only:: esp32

-        RTC FAST memory can only be accessed by the PRO CPU.

-        In single core mode, remaining RTC FAST memory is added to the heap unless the option :ref:`CONFIG_ESP_SYSTEM_ALLOW_RTC_FAST_MEM_AS_HEAP` is disabled.
+        In single core mode (:ref:`CONFIG_FREERTOS_UNICORE`), remaining RTC FAST memory is be added to the heap, unless the option :ref:`CONFIG_ESP_SYSTEM_ALLOW_RTC_FAST_MEM_AS_HEAP` is disabled.
 This memory can be used interchangeably with :ref:`DRAM`, but is slightly slower to access and not DMA capable.

+        This option is not available in dual-core mode because on ESP32, RTC FAST memory can only be accessed by the PRO CPU.

     .. only:: not esp32